 George Nick

-The varied subjects in George Nick's paintings - ranging from vintage automobiles to Back Bay street scenes, from Venetian waterways to Maine landscapes - reflect his appetite for experimentation.
+George Nick's (1927-2025) paintings - ranging from vintage automobiles to Back Bay street scenes, from Venetian waterways to Maine landscapes - reflect his appetite for experimentation.
 "I'm always reaching out for left-field ideas and approaches, trying to understand what I can do and what I can't do," says Nick.
 This freshness is reflected in Nick's paint handling, which, always lively and luscious, veers from crisply detailed strokes to broad swaths of color, sometimes within the same piece.

 Blurring the line between realism and expressionism, Nick has described his painting style as intuitive and inventive.
 What we see between the frames is not a moment frozen in time, but a collection of moments that unify in our mind’s eye.
 Nicks paintings are complicated, he is constantly running in circles, following ideas that lead to moments of clarification which, in turn, give birth to a new set of problems and intangible thoughts waiting to be chased down and painted.